schibsted/ai-academy/lessons/w5 - From-scratch model.md

 * Jeremy explains that if you choose a too high learning rate, the training will not improve the model.
 Can you explain why?
 * Can you explain what will happen if you use a too small learning rate?
 * Can you explain why we use the sigmoid function?
-* Can you explain how the gradient desent step works?
-Can you point out the code that corresponds to the gradient desent step?
+* Can you explain how the gradient descent step works?
+Can you point out the code that corresponds to the gradient descent step?
 * Can you explain why we sometimes need to use the torch.no_grad()-function?